-- Temporary materials include small pots and planters, garden containers, chairs, bird baths, and ornaments. - Temporary material must be no higher than 1 m (3.3') high.
-Materials must not obstruct sight lines to hydrants from the street. - Materials must be light enough that you or a work crew can easily move them when needed (e.g., before road, utility, or tree maintenance). - Remove temporary materials from your garden site by October 15 of each year.
-Materials left on site over winter may be damaged or destroyed by snow removal, snow storage, or other road operations. - Work crews must be able to easily locate and access utility covers.
+- Materials include small pots and planters, garden containers, chairs, bird baths, and ornaments. - Material must be no higher than 1 m (3.3') high.
+Materials must not obstruct sight lines to hydrants from the street. - Remove materials from your garden by October 15 each year if it is on a priority street.
+Materials left over winter may be damaged or destroyed by snow removal, snow storage, or other road operations. - Work crews must be able to easily locate and access utility covers.
 Potted plants on utility covers are allowed if they can be easily seen and moved by one person.
 Otherwise, keep these clear of garden materials, plants, and soil.

-Moveable raised beds and containers
+Raised beds and containers

-- Moveable raised beds and containers are permitted but must be removed from your garden site by October 15 of each year.

-- Raised beds are not allowed within 0.6 metres (2') of street trees.
-See Step 2 for additional criteria.

-- The maximum dimensions

-must not be more than 1 metre

-(3.3') high (including vegetation),

-1 metre (3.3') wide, and 1.5 metres
+- Raised beds and containers are permitted but must be removed from your garden site by October 15 if it is on a priority street. - Raised beds are not allowed within 0.6 metres (2') of street trees.
+See Step 2 for additional criteria. - The maximum dimensions must not be more than 1 metre (3.3') high (including vegetation), 1 metre (3.3') wide, and 1.5 metres (4.9') long.

-(4.9') long.